 Generally, for any taxable year in which 75% or more of our gross income is passive income, or at least 50% of the average percentage of our assets (as determined under applicable Treasury Regulations, which may be determined in part by the market value of our common shares, which is subject to change) are held for the production of, or produce, passive income, we would be characterized as a passive foreign investment company, or PFIC, for U.S. federal income tax purposes.
-Based on the price of our common shares and the composition of our gross income and gross assets, we do not believe we were a PFIC for the taxable year ended December 31, 2022 but we could be a PFIC in subsequent years.
+Based on the price of our common shares and the composition of our gross income and gross assets, we do not believe we were are deemed a PFIC for the taxable year ended December 31, 2022 but we could December 31, 2023 and may be a PFIC in for subsequent taxable years.
 Our status as a PFIC is a fact-intensive determination made on an annual basis, and we cannot provide any assurance regarding our PFIC status for the current taxable year or future taxable years.